Next Dance: Sat, March 16th

-We don't offer bar service but you're welcome to BYO bottle of wine.
+We don't offer bar service but you're welcome to BYO beverage (soft alcohol only).
 Please drink responsibly (which is normally the case with dancers, anyway).

 There is bottled water and pop available for $1.
 Help yourself from the 'fridge and drop a dollar in the cash box.
-Water is also available from the dispenser near the bar.
+Water is also available from a dispenser on the counter, but our well water is not the tastiest.
 If it's cold out, we often offer coffee as well.

 We always have snacks on hand, and you're welcome to bring something to contribute to the snack table if you like.

 We've occasionally had Meet-Up groups ask if it's okay to bring pizza or take-out for their group.
 Go for it!
-All we ask is that you clean up after yourself.
+All we ask is that you clean up after yourselves.

-If it's not raining, park in the field across the driveway.
-If it's a muddy day and the gravel lot is full, remember that you can park alongside the dirt roads leading in and out of the property and there’s additional parking behind the Onion Barn.
-Update: Please don't park next to the bathroom trailer as it makes it more difficult for guests to access the facilities.
+If it's not raining heavily, park in the field across the driveway.
+If it's a muddy day and the gravel lot is full, remember that you can park alongside the gravel roads leading in and out of the property and there’s additional parking behind the Onion Barn.

 Be comfortable!
 If the ladies are wearing high heels, drop them off at the door before you find your parking space.
 The lot is pretty gravely.

 If it's raining, please wear street shoes in and then change to dance shoes to keep the dance floor dry.